 A few years ago a work colleague, J, wandered to my desk.
 J was smart and educated – and definitely not a follower of the gospel.
-But he was somewhat curious so we had some warm and open conversations between us.
+But he was somewhat curious about the gospel so we had some warm and open conversations between us.
 He had never really looked at the Bible so I had encouraged him to investigate it.

 One day he came into my office with a Bible to show that he was taking a look.
 He had opened it randomly in the middle.
 I asked him what he was reading.
 Our conversation went something like this.